 This same complaint applies to the cinemas.
 If your business is still charging “convenience fees” to those who skip lines and pay online, there’s a strong chance your business is outdated.

 You hear that folks?
-If your business has not optimized logistics, if your business still has bottlenecks, red-tape, and long waiting lines, you'd better be working for the government (or hiding behind government's skirt).
-Otherwise, Amazon is comin' for ya!
+If your business has not optimized logistics, if your business still has bottlenecks, red-tape, and long waiting lines, you’d better be working for the government (or hiding behind government’s skirt).
+Otherwise, “all your base are belong to” Amazon!